haumeamagma/NBCU01/exercises/ex2/ex23/README.md

 2. In the Monitor overview, select the first tile below the *Manage Integration Content* section
 <br><img src="/exercises/ex1/images/01-0016.png" width=60% height=60%>

-3. Search for your integration flow, and confirm that the status has turned to **Started**
+3. Search for your integration flow - SAP SFSF New Hire Onboarding Process using SAP Build Process Automation_XX, replacing XX with the participant number assigned to you.
+Check and confirm that the status has turned to <b>Started</b>
 <br>![Design menu](/exercises/ex2/images/02-0009.png)

 ## Summary